Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Discussion and Conclusion

-This study advances in understanding the distribution of flare energy and the effect flare-accelerated particles have on eruption events, which may be used for new opportunities to constrain models of sunquake, flare, and coronal shock wave excitation.
-It will contribute to a better understanding of the mechanisms of sunquakes, flares, Moreton-Ramsey waves, and large-scale coronal propagating fronts.
-Overall, we find evidence for the generation of coronal waves without a CME.
+Overall, we find evidence that the generation of coronal waves without a CME is physically distinct from those generated with a CME.
 The substantially lower volume emission measure is a strong indicator distinguishing coronal wave events with or without associated CMEs.
-Isolated coronal wave events are more impulsive (although weaker) than populations without coronal waves or CME-related coronal waves.
-While the distributions of isolated flare properties differ from those of helioseismic events, the two populations share the important characteristic of rapid energy release.
-Finding further evidence of flare-accelerated particles' effect on the corona will allow for a unification of coronal seismology in the outer atmosphere with helioseismology and the generation of acoustic waves in the Sun's interior.
-Moreover, it enables a more comprehensive characterization of solar flares, which helps science teams more accurately predict space weather.
+Isolated coronal wave events, or flares without a CME that are associated with a coronal wave event, are more impulsive (although weaker) than populations without coronal waves or CME-related coronal waves.
+While the distributions of isolated coronal wave flare properties differ from those of helioseismic events, the two populations share the important characteristic of rapid energy release.
+Finding further evidence of flare-accelerated particles' effect on the corona will allow for a unification of coronal seismology in the outer atmosphere with helioseismology and the propagation of acoustic waves into the Sun's interior.
+Moreover, it enables a more comprehensive characterization of solar flares and eventually more accurate prediction of space weather.

 The following tables show the calculated median, mean and standard deviation (with uncertainties found by error propagation) for the log-normal curve fits of the plots in each figure.
 Note that the tables are separated by the certain characteristic of the flare/coronal wave they highlight (i.e., coronal wave speeds, impulsive phase duration, emission measure).
 Moreover, coronal and photospheric abundances are divided into separate tables.